ahmadibrahim/REST-DOC/reponse_http.md

 "status":"error",
 "message" :
     {
-        code: UserAbsent",
+        "code": UserAbsent",
-        "The request is invalid.
+        "description" : "The request is invalid.
 Rent no more present" }
 "details" :
     [